-Hydrolytic activity assays-The hydrolytic activities of the glycosyltransferases were assayed by high performance liquid chromatography (HPLC).
-All assays were performed at 37°C in the buffer containing 20 mM Tris-Cl pH 7.0, 100 mM NaCl, 1 mM MnCl2, 1 mM MgCl2 with 1 mM UDP-Gal or UDP-Glc (sigma) as the sugar donor.
-The donors were diluted to a series of concentrations from 100 mM stock solution.
-The reaction in the 10 μL system was triggered by adding the purified enzyme solution at the final concentration of 10 μM.
-The reaction lasted for 60 min and was terminated by heating at 100°C for 10 min.
-For the glycosyltransferase activity, the acceptor SRR1 of different modifications was also added in the solution at the final concentration of 0.25 mM.
+in the solution at a final concentration of 0.25 mM.
 For different enzymes and acceptors, the reaction period (2-60 min) was screened to ensure the production of UDP is proportional to the time.
-All samples were centrifuged at $10,000 \times g$ for 10 min.
-The supernatant in a volume of 10 μL was subjected to HPLC system (Agilent 1200 Series, USA).
-The buffer of 100 mM KH2PO4/K2HPO4 pH 6.5, 10 mM tetrabutyl ammonium bromide was used for equilibration of the column (Zorbax 300SB-C18 column, $4.6 \times 150$ mm, Agilent, USA) and separation of the components at a flow rate of 1 mL/min.
-The product UDP was used as the standard and was quantified by the absorption at 254 nm.
+All samples were centrifuged at 10,000 × g for 10 min.
+The supernatant in a volume of 10 μ l was subjected to the HPLC system (Agilent 1200 Series).
+A buffer of 100 mM KH2PO4/K2HPO4 pH 6.5, 10 mM tetrabutylammonium bromide was used for equilibration of the column (Zorbax 300SB-C18 column, 4.6 × 150 mm, Agilent), and separation of the components was at a flow rate of 1 ml/min.
+The product UDP was used as the standard and quantified by the absorption at 254 nm.
 The enzymatic reaction velocities were calculated by determining the generation of product per minute.
-Three independent assays were performed to calculate the means and standard deviations.
+Three independent assays were performed to calculate the means and S.D.

+Co-expression studies

-Co-expression studies-Glutathione S-transferase (GST)-tagged SRR1 (GST-SRR1) was cloned within the first multiple-cloning site (MCS) of pETDuet.
-DNA encoding GtfA and GtfB was amplified as a single DNA fragment from the genomic DNA from S. pneumoniae TIGR4 and cloned within the second MCS of pETDuet.
-DNA encoding Gtf3 was cloned as an N-terminal His-tag within the plasmid pET 28a whereas other glycosyltransferases were cloned into the plasmid pCDFDuet-1, respectively.
+Glutathione S-transferase (GST)-tagged SRR1 (GST-SRR1) was cloned within the first multiple-cloning site of pETDuet.
+DNA encoding GtfA and GtfB was amplified as a single DNA fragment from the genomic DNA from S. pneumoniae TIGR4 and cloned within the second multiple-cloning site of pETDuet.
+DNA encoding Gtf3 was cloned as an N-terminal His tag within the plasmid pET28a, whereas other glycosyltransferases were cloned into the plasmid pCDFDuet-1.
 Co-expression of GST-SRR1 with defined glycosyltransferases was carried out as described previously (36).
-The disaccharide modified SRR1 was obtained by co-expression of GST-SRR1, GtfA/B. and Gtf3. whereas the trisaccharide modified SRR1 was obtained by co-expression of GST-SRR1, GtfA/B, Gtf3 and GlyG, GST-SRR1, GtfA/B, Gtf3 and GlyE, or GST-SRR1, GtfA/B, Gtf3 and GlyDDUF1792, respectively.
+The disaccharide modified SRR1 was obtained by co-expression of GST-SRR1, GtfA/B, and Gtf3, whereas the trisaccharide-modified SRR1 was obtained by co-expression of GST-SRR1, GtfA/B, Gtf3, and GlyG, GST-SRR1, GtfA/B, Gtf3, and GlyE, or GST-SRR1, GtfA/B, Gtf3, and

+GlyD{DUF1792}, respectively.
 E. coli BL21 (DE3) cells were simultaneously transformed with the designated plasmid sets, and recombinant colonies were selected on plates containing the appropriate antibiotics.
 The GST-SRR1 was purified using the GSH resin followed by the size-exclusion chromatography.

-In vitro glycosylation assays-The PsrP substrates with different modifications were obtained from E. coli by co-expression of GST-SRR1 with different glycosyltransferases.
-The in vitro glycosylation assays were performed as described above, with the addition of 5 $\mu$ g GST-SRR1 and 0.4 uCi of UDP-[H]glucose or UDP-[H]galactose (15-30 Ci/mmol; American Radiolabeled Chemicals, Inc).
-The enzyme of 10 $\mu$ M was added to the final 10 $\mu$ L system.
-The reaction lasted for 2 hr at 37°C and was terminated by heating at 100°C for 10 min.
-The reaction mixtures were then separated on a 12% SDS-PAGE gel followed by coomassie blue staining.
-Incorporation of UDP-[H]glucose or UDP-[H]galactose was visualized by H autoradiography.
+In vitro glycosylation assays

+The PsrP substrates with different modifications were obtained from E. coli by co-expression of GST-SRR1 with different glycosyltransferases.
+The in vitro glycosylation assays were performed as described above, with the addition of 5 μ g of GST-SRR1 and 0.4 μ Ci of UDP-[3H]glucose or UDP-[3H]galactose (15-30 Ci/mmol; American Radiolabeled Chemicals, Inc).
+Enzyme of 10 μ M was added to the final 10 μ l system.
+The reaction lasted for 2 h at 37 °C and was terminated by heating at 100 °C for 10 min.
+The reaction mixtures were then separated on a 12% SDS-PAGE gel followed by Coomassie Blue staining.
+Incorporation of UDP-[3H]glucose or UDP-[3H]galactose was visualized by 3H autoradiography.
 The intensity of the bands was scaled and integrated by the software ImageJ.
 The assays were performed in at least three independent experiments.